-This system can fit under your sink and does a great job filtering out a large number of contaminants.
+This system can fit under your sink and does a great job filtering out many contaminants.
 It is strong enough to handle a commercial load.

 This is a high-capacity RO filter that can work for anything from a single-family home to a small restaurant or an office building.
 It works into your current water system and does not take up a lot of space under your sink.

-The first thing I would like to point out is the lack of a common component in RO systems: a tank.
+I would like to point out the lack of a common component in RO systems: a tank.
 This is a tankless system, which is great for saving space.

 Another unique aspect of this RO filter is its dual-flow membrane, which means water can be filtered on either side of the membrane and produce up to 500 gallons per day.

-There is a small spigot that comes with the system that dispenses the water so you will not need to replace your entire faucet, merely add in the spigot to your countertop.
+A small spigot comes with the system that dispenses the water, so you will not need to replace your entire faucet, merely add in the spigot to your countertop.

 If you want a storage tank, you can purchase one of several sizes the company offers that is compatible with this RO system.